Sleep training and schedules with twins can seem overwhelming. Because, what's worse than one baby up in the middle of the night? It's two!

 Another thing I want to stress, is to keep your expectations low.
 Figuring out nap schedules, wake times and realizing they are humans and not robots is extremely difficult.
 I had a hard time with the unexpected daily events when my twins were little.
 It brought on tons of anxiety as the sun started to set.
 Sleep training literally saved my sanity.

 Babies start sleeping through the night at all different ages.
-Some are naturally born with natural sleep skills, but most are not.
+Some are organically born with natural sleep skills, but most are not.
 With a parent led approach, your twins can sleep through the night as early at 4-5 months old.
 With a baby-led approach, it can happen as late as 2 years.

 4. How to sleep train twins?